asidberry/System-Audit.md/README.md

 [ Administrators enforce the Principle of Least Privilege by using Role Based Access Control to assign permissions to the roles based on job functions.
 The users are added to the role based on their job responsibilities.]

 **Concrete Example:**
-[Provide a specific example from your OS.
-Examples:

 - Windows: The Administrator creates security groups that define read, write, and execute permissions to users.
 Windows will enforce these permissions by blocking unauthorized access by requiring permission from certain users.